KSym04/zen-addons-for-siteorigin-page-builder/README.md

 ## Widgets

-Layout & content (Spacer, Alert Box, Widgetized), interactive (Simple Accordion, Basic Tabs), media (Video, YouTube Lightbox, Vimeo Lightbox), business (Info Box, Hover Card, Icon, Image Icon Group), bbPress (Forum Index, Topic Index, Login, Registration, Lost Password), and integrations (Contact Form 7).
-All widgets appear under the **ZASO Widgets** tab in the SiteOrigin Page Builder widget picker and under **Plugins → SiteOrigin Widgets**.
+37 widgets in nine groups: layout and content, interactive, media, business and marketing, conversion and engagement, people and social proof, content blocks, community (bbPress) and integrations.
+The full, current list with a short description of each widget is in the "Widgets included" section of `readme.txt`.
+All widgets appear under the **Zen Addons** tab in the SiteOrigin Page Builder widget picker and under **Plugins → SiteOrigin Widgets**.

 ## Architecture